All Episodes

 That's what Obama's aiming at is the 2014 midterm.

-See if he if the Democrats win the House, then he effectively has his dictatorship.
+See, if the Democrats win the House, then he effectively has his dictatorship.

-Look at it, goes on a three-day vacation.
+He goes on a three-day vacation.

-He comes home, gets off the plane, and attacks the Republicans for not acting and not meeting with him and attacks him for being a bunch of reprobates who want to take food away from kids, take health care away from people, fire teachers, he gets off the plane doing this.
+And attacks him for being a bunch of reprobates who want to take food away from kids, take health care away from people, fire teachers.

 Yes, it is.

-I believe because he doesn't want to.
+Because he doesn't want to.

-No easy you know no heavy lifting.
+No easy, no heavy lifting.

-He's gonna let Democrats in Congress do all the heavy lifting and get their names on all the legislation, and he's gonna sit back, make sure his name's not on anything until after 2014.
+He's going to let Democrats in Congress do all the heavy lifting and get their names on all the legislation.

-Well, maybe I'm overreaching, but do you think that um the Republicans have a chance to win both houses in the midterms?
+Well, maybe I'm overreaching, but do you think that the Republicans have a chance to win both houses in the midterms?

-No, but they gotta hold the house.
+No, but they've got to hold the House.

-Uh so I I don't rule anything out here.
+So I don't rule anything out here.

-I mean, it's gonna be volatile.
+I mean, it's going to be volatile.

 There is nothing on the horizon that indicates positive news for the economy.